-You can also explore in-depth information and hear from other Service members and Veterans who have dealt with anxiety disorders.
+You can also explore in-depth information and hear from Veterans and other members of the military who have dealt with anxiety disorders.

 Take the next step – Make the connection.

-Every day, Veterans connect with helpful resources and effective treatments for anxiety disorders and find solutions that improve their lives.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for anxiety disorders and find solutions that improve their lives.
 It can be difficult to handle anxiety symptoms on your own and they can get worse if not addressed, so talking to your family and friends can be a first step.
 You can also consider connecting with: